aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/implement-bicubic-resampler/_index.md

 ## Step 1: Load the Image

-First, load the source PSD file you want to resize.
+First, **load psd file** you want to resize.
 Replace `Your Document Directory` with the actual path on your machine.

 ```java
 String dataDir = "Your Document Directory";